joelparkerhenderson/care-plan/doc/final-arrangements/index.md

 - [ ] Coordinate any funeral content, such as the selection of readings, psalms, passages, photos.

 - [ ] Coordinate any event after the funeral, such as a reception, gathering, wake, or shivah.

+Funeral coordination:

+- [ ] Who is sending invitations?

+- [ ] Who is managing RSVPs?

+- [ ] Who is coordinating the event space?

+- [ ] Who is coordinating the caterer/potluck or food/drink?

+- [ ] Who is coordinating the photographer/videographer or photos/videos?

+- [ ] Who is bringing the guestbook?

+- [ ] Who is bringing existing photos/videos?